Quick note: this post has been updated as of spring, 2019.

 The same is true for the college experience.
 A big, sporty, spirited school with 350-person lectures and a general education core curriculum might be perfect for one student – and a nightmare for another who needs a different learning environment to succeed.

 So you can view college rankings like Yelp – they are accurate in some ways, for some people, but the information they provide may not apply to you, or your child.
+Therefore, college rankings are definitely not the best way to create your child’s college list – because they don’t give you enough personalized information.

 Think of it this way: If there were a rankings process in the fast food industry, and US News sent the CEOs of Wendy’s, McDonald’s, Burger King, White Castle, Carl’s Jr. and Hardee’s a questionnaire asking them whose burger they thought was best, what do you think each of them would say?
 And if you’re a fan of small, one-bite burgers with chopped onions under a steamed mini-bun, would it matter to you if Burger King’s flame-broiled burger came out #1?